-Medical insurance is the most important benefit McLean offers and we're pleased to announce that we will be moving back to CareFirst in 2024!
+Medical insurance is the most important benefit McLean offers and we're pleased to announce that we will be continuing our partnership with CareFirst for 2025!
 This plan enables you to choose from a national network of providers, specialists, and hospitals, as well as allowing you to use non-participating providers, albeit with higher out-of-pocket costs.
 As outlined in the chart below, McLean's CareFirst medical benefit remains largely unchanged.